jejacobs23/osteo/README.md

 # Osteo-WGS-SNV-Workflow
-Workflow for identifying single-nucleotide-variants (SNVs) in osteosarcoma Whole Genome Sequencing (WGS) samples
+Workflow for identifying single-nucleotide-variants (SNVs) in osteosarcoma Whole Genome Sequencing (WGS) samples, and then overlaying those SNVs onto annotated Reactome pathways.

 # Version Notes
 - These analyses were carried out on the OHSU cluster computing system (Exacloud) using CentOS 7.7.1908 unless otherwise noted